Types of Caregivers

 The DFCS caregiver practice model is called Partnership Parenting.
 Partnership Parenting is a trauma-informed, shared parenting model between caregivers and birth parents that is designed to keep parents parenting while their children are in out-of-home placement.
 The premise of partnership parenting is to keep birth parents connected and involved with parenting their children.
 This model has proven to have achieve permanency for children faster, reduce the incidents and effects of trauma due to placement, preserve existing parent/child bonds, and help parents improve their ability to care for and protect their own children.

-In an effort to be inclusive, “caregiver” is used to collectively refer to all Resource Parent types, including those who serve through Child Placing Agencies (CPA’s).
+In an effort to be inclusive, “caregiver” is used to collectively refer to all Caregiver types, including those who serve through Child Placing Agencies (CPA’s).

-Becoming a foster or adoptive resource parent is so rewarding, and takes both dedication and compassion.
+Becoming a foster, adoptive or kinship caregiver is so rewarding, and takes both dedication and compassion.
 You and your family should collectively decide which caregiving role is the most suitable for you.

-The current caregiver role types supported by the Partnership Parenting model are as follows:
+The current caregiver types supported by the Partnership Parenting model are as follows: